You are here

 Nutritive Value of Bread

 Bread in a variety of forms is popular with people all over the world.
-Bread is made from wheat, other cereal grains, and from non-cereal products.
+Bread is made from wheat and other cereal grains and from non-cereal products.

-Bread made from wheat flour (either white flour that has been enriched or whole wheat flour) is a nutritious food containing carbohydrates, B vitamins, and several minerals in small amounts, including iron.
+Bread made from wheat flour (either enriched white flour or whole wheat flour) is a nutritious food containing carbohydrates, B vitamins, and several minerals in small amounts, including iron.
 In the southern part of the United States, bread made from cornmeal is widely accepted.
 The nutritive value of cornbread is similar to that made from wheat flour, with some variation.

 This comparison of nutritive value is based on breads made from basic recipes.
 When various ingredients are added to either kind of bread, the nutritive value changes to include the additional ingredients.